gpuweb/cts/docs/intro/tests.md

 Implement some tests and open a pull request.
 You can open a PR any time you're ready for a review.
 (If two tests are non-trivial but independent, consider separate pull requests.)

-Before uploading, you can run pre-submit checks (`grunt pre`) to make sure it will pass CI.
+Before uploading, you can run pre-submit checks (`npm test`) to make sure it will pass CI.

 ## Test Helpers